 It's pretty much self-evident that a party arguing against easy access to birth control in 20-fn'-14 is going to be at a rough disadvantage heading into any election.
-Indeed, 99 percent of sexually active women
+Indeed, 99 percent of sexually active women have used

 birth control.
 Conservatives consider that to be icky: